sajagjain/XMeme/README.md

 Hi!
 I'm sure that you'll love **XMeme**.
 If you want to learn about how I build it, you can read through.
 If you want to see a demo [click me](https://xmeme-sajag.herokuapp.com).

-XMeme is a meme hosting platform where you can create new memes for the world @icn-camera to see.
+XMeme is a meme hosting platform where you can create new memes for the world to see.
 XMeme is 🔥 packed 🔥 with features and has an Awesome UI.

 Lets talk features first.